HL7NZ/nzbase/README.md

 NZ Base masters terminology in NZHTS.
 All authoring/updates to terminology should be performed there.

 Before building the IG, run  `scripts/fetch-nzhts-resources.js` to pull down the current terminology from NZHTS into `input/vocabulary`.
-Any terminology changes made in NZHTS since the last run will be reflected in the build.

 ```bash
 node scripts/fetch-nzhts-resources.js
 ```
+For more detail see the [Scripts README.md](/scripts).